Mürwik Naval School

 It is located at Mürwik which is a part of Germany's northernmost city, Flensburg.
-Built on a small hill directly by the coast, it overlooks the Flensburg Fjord.
+Built on a small hill directly by the coast, it overlooks the Flensburg Firth.

 History

 The Naval Academy was established at this site by the order of Kaiser Wilhelm II in 1910.
 Its unusual gothic architecture, with dominating red brick, was intended to imitate the castle Ordensburg Marienburg, founded in 1274.
 The architect of the building was Adalbert Kelm.